petergregg/Content/Blog/Articles/Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub Azure Functions and SignalR Service.md

 # Sending IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub, Azure Functions and SignalR Service

-In this article, you will learn how to build a solution to send IoT data real-time from a Plug and Play mobile app to a Blazor app with Azure IoT Hub, Azure Functions and a SignalR Service.
+In this article, you will learn how to build a solution to send IoT data real-time from the Azure Plug and Play Mobile App to a Blazor WebAssembly App with Azure IoT Hub, Azure Functions and a SignalR Service.

 ## Prerequisites